karlstolley/rtc/syllabus/_policies/description.md

 applications based on the WebRTC technologies and will record the impact of their applications on the performance and behavior of the networks that carry them.

-<b>Extended Description:</b> The course’s preferred development methods will require students to
+<b>Extended Description:</b> The course includes a survey of WebRTC-related real-time technologies
-create and maintain testing suites and other automated quality-assurance measures.
-Students will also immerse themselves in some of the core values of the class: appropriately scoped features, progressive enhancement, expertly crafted commits, semantic versioning, rigorous code reviews, automated builds, continuous integration/continuous deployment, accurate code-adjacent documentation, and a healthy suspicion and pessimistic view of frameworks, libraries, and other dependencies in production.
+and Web APIs.
+Students will also immerse themselves in the core values of modern web development: appropriately scoped feature-detection, progressive enhancement, expertly crafted commits, semantic versioning, rigorous code reviews, automated builds, continuous integration/continuous deployment, accurate code-adjacent documentation, and a healthy suspicion and pessimistic view of frameworks, libraries, and other dependencies in production.
+Students will also have fun, because WebRTC is pretty awesome.